rossmerr/jsonschema/README.md

-Basic support to generate go struct's, featuring:
+Basic support for JSON Schema 2019-09, featuring:
+##### $id
+  * Top level $id must follow the absolute-URI convention of being a canonical URL.
+The old 'id' field is not supported.

 ##### $ref
   * Can resolve to any point in the document or another local file using a JSON Pointer.